rnuske/vegperiod/README.md

 ### Contributions
-Further start and end methods or download functions are more than welcome!
+Implementations of further start and end methods or download functions are more than welcome!